 Microsurgical Vasectomy Reversal

-For men with vasectomy who seek to restore their fertility the two rational treatment options are either IVF with sperm extraction or vasectomy reversal.
+For men with vasectomy who seek to restore their fertility the two treatment options are IVF with sperm extraction or vasectomy reversal.
 For most couples vasectomy reversal has advantages over IVF as it provides the widest range of future therapeutic options a higher cumulative chance of pregnancy.
-Significantly, IVF reduces the prospect of a future successful vasectomy reversal due to the need for sperm extraction that generally damages either the epididymis, which is a continuation of the vas deferens or the intra-testicular collecting system (the rete testis).
-Vasectomy reversal on the other hand, simplifies and optimizes the prospect of future IVF as most patients undergoing the procedure have sperm restored their semen and so have ready supply if required for later IVF if pregnancy is not achieved.
+Importantly, IVF can reduce the prospect of a future successful vasectomy reversal due to the need for sperm extraction that generally damages either the epididymis, which is a continuation of the vas deferens or the intra-testicular collecting system (the rete testis).
+Vasectomy reversal on the other hand, simplifies and optimises the prospect of future IVF as most patients undergoing the procedure have sperm restored their semen and so have ready supply if required for later IVF if pregnancy is not achieved.

 Between 4% and 5% of Australian men who have had vasectomy later seek reversal.
 The Australian Institute of Heath and Welfare data indicate that 500 to 600 vasectomy reversal operations performed annually.
 Nationally, both vasectomy and vasectomy reversal are now substantially more common than fallopian tube occlusion for female sterilisation and microsurgical fallopian tube reanastomosis for sterilisation reversal.

-Microsurgical methods lead to higher patency rates by comparison to macro-surgical techniques.
-Although the subject of considerable debate, several large studies have found that a modified microsurgical one-layer anastomosis and the classical multi-layer microsurgical technique yield comparable results when performed by experienced microsurgeons.
-Technically patent anastomoses are achieved in approximately 95% of procedures performed by experienced reproductive microsurgeons.
-Patency rates following macro-surgical vasovasostomy are significantly lower at approximately 70%.
-For microsurgical vasoepididymostomy performed by experienced microsurgeons patency rates of approximately 65% are achieved.
-It should be noted however that vasoepididymostomy is usually only carried out in the most surgically challenging of cases.
+Microsurgical methods lead to higher patency rates by comparison to macro-surgical (ie without a microscope) techniques.
+Although the subject of considerable debate, several large studies have found that a modified microsurgical one-layer anastomosis and the classical multi-layer microsurgical technique yield comparable results.

-By far the most common indication is a desire to achieve pregnancy with a new partner due to change of relationship; less than 1 in 30 men who undergo vasectomy reversal are in the same relationship that produced their children.
+By far the most common indication is a desire to achieve pregnancy.
 Approximately 1% of men develop post-vasectomy pain of sufficient severity to interfere with quality of life.
 Although the pathogenesis of post-vasectomy pain syndrome is unknown, vasectomy reversal provides effective relief in up to two-thirds of cases with some benefit in about half of the remaining men.
-Rarely a man may seek reversal for psychological, psycho-sexual or religious reasons.
+An exacerbation of pain after vasectomy reversal is possible.